hoganlab-fish/emumadz/source/postprocess.rst

 Merge files with refs
 +++++++++++++++++++++

-Samples are then merged for side-by-side comparison between `sample mutants` and `reference controls`.
+Samples are then merged for side-by-side comparison between `mutant samples` and `reference controls`.

 For each sample, merge the four references:
 - TL2209397-ENUref-Female.vcf.gz